 Pilar F. Romero

-Pilar F. Romero is the Manager of SP1 working at Universidad Politécnica de Madrid (UPM) as Scientific Project Manager at Laboratorio Cajal de Circuitos Corticales (CCCL).
-After completing her PhD in Biology, she moved into science management collaborating on the preparation and running of research projects at national, European and international levels.
-She is in charge of the RTD Management Unit at CCCL and her main responsibilities include scientific project and data management as well as the coordination of new proposals and actions in order to and optimize the research applications and funding activities.
+Pilar F. Romero is part of WP1, working at Universidad Politécnica de Madrid (UPM) as Scientific Project Manager at Laboratorio Cajal de Circuitos Corticales (CCCL).
+After completing her PhD in Biology, she moved into science management, collaborating on the preparation and running of research projects at national, European and international levels.
+She is in charge of the RTD Management Unit at CCCL and her main responsibilities include scientific project and data management as well as the coordination of new proposals and actions to optimize research applications and funding activities.

 Arleen Salles, PhD.
-M.A. is a Senior Researcher in the Neuroethics and Philosophy Group at the Centre for Research and Bioethics (CRB) of Uppsala University, and a task leader and research collaborator in the Ethics and Society subproject (SP12) of the Human Brain Project.
+M.A. is a Senior Researcher in the Neuroethics and Philosophy Group at the Centre for Research and Bioethics (CRB) of Uppsala University, and a task leader and research collaborator in the Ethics and Society Work Package (WP9) of the Human Brain Project.
 She is also board member of the International Neuroethics Society and serves as a member of the International Brain Initiative’s Neuroethics Workgroup.
 Salles is Director of the Neuroethics Program of Centro de Investigaciones Filosoficas in Buenos Aires, Argentina.